Shared Subspace Models for Multi-Group Covariance Estimation: Simulation Studies

 \paragraph{Model Comparison and Rank Estimation:}

 Clearly, correct specification for the rank of the shared subspace is important for efficient inference.
 So far in this section, we have assumed that the group rank, $r$, and shared subspace dimension, $s$, are fixed and known.
 In practice this is not the case.
-Prior to fitting a model we should estimate these quantities. \citet{Gavish2014} provide an asymptotically optimal (in mean squared error) singular value threshold for low rank matrix recovery with noisy data.
-We use their rank estimator, which is a function of the median singular value of the data matrix and the ratio $\alpha_k =\frac{p}{n_k}$, to estimate $r$.
-Although their estimator was derived for individual covariance estimation, we found that Gavish and Donoho's estimator can also be applied to the pooled data to estimate $s$.
-Specifically, we concatenate the data from all groups to create an $(\sum_k n_k) \times p$ dimensional matrix and apply their rank estimator to this matrix to choose $s$.
+Prior to fitting a model we should estimate these quantities.
+Standard model selection methods can be applied to select the both $s$ and $r$.
+Common approaches include cross validation and information criteria like AIC and BIC.
+However, these approaches are computationally intensive since they require fitting the model for each value of $s$ and $r$.
+Here, we estimate the model dimensions by applying an asymptotically optimal (in mean squared error) singular value threshold for low rank matrix recovery with noisy data \citep{Gavish2014}.
+This rank estimator is a function of the median singular value of the data matrix and the ratio $\alpha_k = p/n_k$.
+Note that under the shared subspace model, the scaled and pooled data described in section \ref{sec:em} can be expressed as $Y_{\text{pooled}} = X + Z$ where $V$ are the left singular values of $X$ and $Z$ is a noise matrix with zero mean and variance one.
+This is the setting in which \citet{Gavish2014} develop a rank estimation algorithm, and so it can be appropriately applied to $Y_{\text{pooled}}$ to estimate $s$.

-Using these rank estimators, we conduct a simulation which demonstrates the relative performance of shared subspace group covariance estimation under different data generating models.
-In these simulations we assume the data have $p=200$ features, $r=2$ spikes, $\sigma^2_k=1$, and $n_k = 50$.
-We fix the non-zero eigenvalues of $\Psi_k$ to $(\lambda_1, \lambda_2) = (250, 25)$.
-We consider three different shared subspace data models: 1) a low dimensional shared subspace model with $s=r=2$; 2) a model in which the spiked covariance matrices from all groups are identical, e.g. $\Sigma_k = \Sigma = U\Lambda U^T + \sigma^2I$; and 3) a full rank shared subspace model with $s=p=200$.
-We simulate 100 independent datasets for each of these data generating mechanisms.
+Using this rank estimation approach, we conduct a simulation which demonstrates the relative performance of shared subspace group covariance estimation under different data generating models.
+We consider three different shared subspace data models: 1) a low dimensional shared subspace model with $s=r$; 2) a model in which the spiked covariance matrices from all groups are identical, e.g. $\Sigma_k = \Sigma = U\Lambda U^T + \sigma^2I$; and 3) a full rank shared subspace model with $s=p$.